 3.4.3.
-Representativeness of data used for model development and validation exposures to obligors or facilities, grades or pools, risk parameter estimation) and on the data sources (external, internal, pooled data).
-In certain cases the CRD requires 'broad equivalence' between the definitions of default and loss used in the data sets and the supervisory definition given in Annex VII, Part 4, Paragraphs 44 and 45.
+Representativeness of data used for model development and validation

+361. The CRD's requirements for data samples used in the development of rating systems are different from those for samples used in estimating risk parameters (PD, LGD, and CF).
+The text refers variously to 'representativeness,' 'strong link,' and 'comparability,' depending on the purpose for which the data are used (assigning exposures to obligors or facilities, grades or pools, risk parameter estimation) and on the data sources (external, internal, pooled data).
+In certain cases, the CRD requires 'broad equivalence' between the definitions of default and loss used in the data sets and the supervisory definition given in Annex VII, Part 4, Paragraphs 44 and 45.